 Black Forest - Day 5 : From Trippstad to Bad herrenalb

-The lake in the same valley as the campsite
+A lake in the same valley as the campsite

-Here we saw the first sign of the Black Forest: Karlsruhe
+Here, we saw the first sign of the Black Forest: Karlsruhe.

 The Black Forest emerges.
-It suddenly got hilly after a long flat stretch along the Rhine.
+It suddenly got hilly after a long, flat stretch along the Rhine.

-Roads were really steep in this village
+The roads were really steep in this village.

 Distance cycled : 123 km